Trump admin proposes overhaul to U.S. H-1B specialty work visas

 What’s the context?

-As Trump pushes ahead with his immigration crackdown, his administration is reportedly weighing changes to specialty work visas
+Pushing ahead with the nation's immigration crackdown, the Trump administration is proposing major changes to specialty work visas.

-RICHMOND, Virginia - As U.S. President Donald Trump pursues his immigration crackdown, his administration is believed to be in the midst of overhauling U.S. worker visas intended for specialty occupations like the tech industry.
+RICHMOND, Virginia - As the United States pursues its immigration crackdown, the administration of President Donald Trump is also seeking major overhauls to worker visas intended for specialty occupations like the technology industry.

-This could mean a focus on higher wages, making it harder for foreign workers with smaller salaries, such as teachers, to be eligible.
+The focus on higher wages would make it harder for foreign workers with smaller salaries, such as teachers, to be eligible.

 Here's what to know:

-The H-1B visa programme is reserved for people from other countries who are employed in specialty occupations in the United States, frequently in the technology field.
+The H-1B visa programme is reserved for people from other countries who are employed in specialty occupations in the United States, frequently in the tech field.

 They can include software engineers, tech programme managers and other IT professionals.